Computation in Multicast Networks: Function Alignment and Converse Theorems: Model

-We say that the computing rate $R_{\sf comp}=\frac{K}{N}$ is achievable if there exists a family of codebooks and encoder/decoder functions such that the average decoding error probabilities of $\lambda_1$ and $\lambda_2$ go to zero as code length $N$ tends to infinity.
-We will also need the notion of linear computing capacity $C_{\sf comp}^{\sf lin},$ where we restrict both the encoders and the decoders to be linear mappings.
-In line with the standard network coding literature, when referring to the linear computing capacity, we will assume a zero-error framework rather than the framework of negligible error we use in the context of the regular computing capacity.
+We say that the computation rate $R_{\sf comp}=\frac{K}{N}$ is achievable if there exists a family of codebooks and encoder/decoder functions such that the average decoding error probabilities of $(\lambda_1, \cdots, \lambda_L)$ go to zero as code length $N$ tends to infinity.
+The computation capacity $C_{\sf comp}$ is the supremum of the achievable computation rates.

-We classify networks into two classes, depending on a reconstructability condition that will be specified in the sequel.
-The reconstructability turns out to be the key property that classifies networks.
-This will be clarified when we prove an upper bound on the computing capacity in Theorem~\ref{thm:upperbound}.